-Finally, when we model increased unemployed in our simulations for years 2009 and 2010 then the overall relative poverty rates (measured at 60% of median equivalent income) do not change much.
-For the EU-SILC data the poverty rate decreases by 1 percentage point compared to the baseline (15.4 in Table 66 and 16.4 in Table 61); for the EE-SILC data the poverty rate increases by 0.2 percentage points (16.5 versus 16.3).
+Finally, when we model unemployment changes in our simulations for years 2008-2012 then the overall relative poverty rates (measured at 60% of median equivalent income) do not change much.
+For the EU-SILC data the poverty rate decreases by 0.3-0.6 percentage point compared to the baseline; for the EE-SILC data the poverty rate differs by -0.4 to +0.3 percentage points.
 With adjusted unemployment rates, the relative poverty rates of women are slightly lower, because men had slightly higher probabilities to become unemployed.
 However, the increased unemployment has a large impact on the poverty rates of different age groups (compare tables 63 and 66).
-The relative poverty rate of younger age groups (0-15, 16-24, 25-49) increases about 2-5 percentage points and of the age group 65+ decreases about 8-10 percentage points.
+The relative poverty rate of younger age groups (0-15, 16-24, 25-49) increases about 2-5 percentage points and of the age group 65+ decreases about 8-12 percentage points.

-Comparison of EESILC with actual data suggests that simulation of new unemployed makes the prediction of poverty rates of the age group 16-24, which was most influenced by the increased unemployment, more precise.
-The poverty rate of elderly, which was oversimulated by third in the baseline, is now undersimulated about the same magnitude.
+Comparison of EESILC with actual data suggests that simulation of new unemployed makes the prediction of poverty rates of the age group 16-24, which was most influenced by the increased unemployment, more precise, although still undersimulated.
+The poverty rate of elderly, which was oversimulated by 65-85% in the baseline, is now only slightly oversimulated in 2009-10 though more so (24%) in 2011.